Safeguarding at Clutton Primary School

 on line helpline

-Letter to Parents regarding eSafety (Sept 2022)
+Letter to Parents regarding eSafety

-KS2 ICT Acceptable Use Agreement
+ICT Acceptable Use policy

 The internet is amazing.
 Children can play, learn, create and connect - opening up a whole world of exciting possibilities.
 But with the digital world changing all the time, how can you make sure your child’s staying safe?